OpenSourceEconomics/grmpy/docs/economics.rst

 Local Average Treatment Effect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Local Average Treatment Effect (:math:`B^{LATE}`) was introduced by Imbens and Angrist (:cite:`Imbens94`).
+The Local Average Treatment Effect :math:`\left(B^{LATE}\right)` was introduced by Imbens and Angrist (:cite:`Imbens94`).
 They show that instrumental variable estimator identify :math:`B^{LATE}`, which measures the mean gross return to treatment for individuals induced into treatment by a change in an instrument.

 .. figure:: ../docs/figures/fig-local-average-treatment.png
    :align: center